Visiting the Health Centre

 Temporary absences will be allowed as appropriate.
 Patients may leave the hospital for a temporary absence for one or more nights if it aligns with their treatment plan (i.e. for discharge planning).

-Patients should wear the mask provided by St. Joseph’s while in any public areas during their leave; anyone the patient will be spending time with should also wear a mask.
+Patients should wear the mask provided by St. Joseph’s while in any public areas during their leave.

 There is no limit to how many people may visit at a time with one patient outdoors.